ADSmith-0/js-cli-spinner/README.md

 [Rainbow.webm](https://github.com/user-attachments/assets/abfd3be5-26a5-4d36-8e7a-5e237ff71ede)

 ### Colourful text
-The ASCII colours apply to everything before the `RESET`, so if you move it further down you can get colourful text as well
+The ASCII colours apply to everything before the `RESET`, so if you move it further down the line you can get colourful text as well

 ```ts
 `\r${BOLD_BLUE}${FRAMES[i++ % FRAMES.length]} ${taskName}...${RESET}`,